axilmar/parserlib/readme.md

 ## Version ##

-The current version is 0.0.2.
+The current version is 0.0.3.

-The old version is kept, for now, in the subdirectory *old*.
+## Installation ##

+Copy the contents of the include and source folders in your project.

+## Folders ##

+- include: include files; copy them verbatim to your project.
+- source: source files; copy them verbatim to your project.
+- examples: some examples and tests.

 ## Example ##